MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-configuration.md

 ## Database availability monitoring

 The *State changes of the database* monitor tracks the availability of discovered databases.
-This monitor isn't considered to be noisy and doesn't require special configuration.
+This monitor isn't considered noisy, and it doesn't require special configuration.

 ## Database performance monitoring